carlshan/intro_to_mobile_app_development/spring_2018/tutorials/Components/FlatList.md

 `function ( {item} ) { ... } `

-So what's happening is that some `Object` is being passed to the `function` and we are only keeping the part of the `Object` that is named `item` and using that in our function.
+So what's happening is the following: some `Object` is being passed to the `function` and we are only keeping the part of the `Object` that is named `item`.

 #### Part 3: What to `return`?